 Oiji muchim (오이지 무침) is a simple side dish made with oiji, Korean cucumber pickles!
 Fermented simply in salt water, oiji is a traditional way to preserve cucumbers beyond their growing season.
 During fermentation, a deep tangy flavor develops, the color turns golden yellow, and the texture becomes crunchy and slightly chewy.
 Oiji is a staple in Korean cuisine.

-As I mentioned in my oiji post, these Korean pickles are not meant to be eaten right out of the jar because they are quite salty.
-The pickles are soaked in fresh water to reduce the salt content before being served.
-Often, oiji is simply served in the water used to soak the pickles to be eaten like cold soup.
-Oiji muchim is another common way to serve the cucumber pickles.
+As I mentioned in my oiji post, these traditional Korean pickles are not made to be eaten right out of the jar because they are quite salty.
+To make oiji less salty, we cut the pickles and soak them in fresh water before serving.
+Often, oiji is simply served in water used to soak the pickles to be eaten like cold soup.
+This oiji muchim is another common way to enjoy the crunchy pickles.

-For this recipe, you can use commercially prepared oiji sold in the deli section of Korean markets.
+You may find commercially prepared oiji in the deli section of Korean markets.

-To make this oiji muchim, you’ll need to thinly slice the pickles, and then soak them in water until the desired salt level is achieved, about 10 minutes depending on your pickles.
-The best way to know when it’s soaked enough is to try a piece and see if it’s not too salty to eat as is.
-Once you’ve achieved the desired level of saltiness, squeeze the pickle slices as tightly as you can to remove the water content.
+You need to slice the pickles thinly and soak them in water until they reach the desired salt level.
+It usually takes around 10 minutes, depending on your pickles.
+The best way to know if it’s ready is to try a piece.
+Then, squeeze the pickle slices as tightly as you can to remove the water content.
 The rest is easy!
 Season with some gochugaru and other basic ingredients.

 I find 1/2 tablespoon of gochugaru to be a good amount for 1 pickle that’s made with a long Korean cucumber (2 pickles if they are Kirby cucumbers).
 You can, of course, use more or less gochugaru to adjust the heat level to your taste.